AI Coding & Dev Tools In-Depth Review

 Tool Rating Pricing What Makes It Different Best For

-Aider ★ This review 4.1/5 FREE + BYOK Deep git integration with automatic commits, supports virtually every LLM, lightweight and fast, terminal-native workflow, specifically architected for making and managing code changes.
+Aider โ˜… This review 4.1/5 FREE + BYOK Deep git integration with automatic commits, supports virtually every LLM, lightweight and fast, terminal-native workflow, specifically architected for making and managing code changes.
 Developers who live in the terminal, are proficient with git, and want a lightweight AI pair programmer.
 Ideal for Linux/server environments where GUI tools aren't available.

-Cursor 4.5/5 Free tier + paid Pro plans ($20/mo) Polished IDE experience with seamless VS Code migration, fast inline edits via Cmd+K, context-aware tab completion, integrated chat with workspace awareness, excellent onboarding and UX design.
+Cursor 4.5/5 Free tier + paid Pro plans ($20/mo) Polished AI code editor (VS Code fork) with seamless migration, fast inline edits via Cmd+K, context-aware tab completion, integrated chat with workspace awareness, and a complete code review workflow โ€” local /review skill plus Bugbot automated PR reviews.
 Developers who prefer a visual IDE over terminal workflows, especially those already invested in the VS Code ecosystem.
 Great for feature development and day-to-day coding tasks.

 Windsurf 4.4/5 $15-$200/mo Cascade multi-file editing handles complex tasks in a single flow, generous free tier with SWE-1.5 model, VS Code native experience with full extension compatibility, significantly cheaper than Cursor.
 Solo developers, students, and budget-conscious coders who want Cursor-like AI capabilities at half the price.
 Good for small-to-medium projects where deep codebase reasoning is less critical.